Emmanuelaaron/Course-tracker/README.md

     ```
 - By now the server is running
 - Open `127.0.0.1:300` in your browser
-- By now thw program should have been launched in your browser
+- By now the program should have been launched in your browser

 ## Tests
 - Run the tests using the command below